 The members of GPHC's Nominating and Corporate Governance Committee are currently Messrs.
 Botta, Conway, Coors, Liaw, MacDougall and Miller, with Mr. Miller serving as Chairman and a non-voting member.
-Mr. Davis served on the Nominating and Corporate Governance Committee until his retirement on July 17, 2009.
-At that time, Mr. Liaw was appointed to the Nominating and Corporate Governance Committee.
 Messrs.
 Botta and Miller are each "independent directors," as defined by Section 303A of the NYSE's Listed Company Manual.
 As discussed above, Messrs.
 Conway, Coors, Liaw and MacDougall are not "independent directors."